AlishaShahane/units_converter_extension/RESULTS.md

 Based on the observations, our extension is really easy to install and use when compared to the existing chrome unit converters.
 ## Threats to validity
 - The participants might have been well acquainted with the extension installation beforehand.
+- The participants might not be well acquainted with the coding of the extension to judge the coding related parameters.